baldurk/renderdoc/docs/how/how_custom_visualisation.rst

 .. highlight:: c++
 .. code:: c++

-	uint RENDERDOC_SelectedMip; // hlsl
-	uniform uint RENDERDOC_SelectedMip; // glsl
+  uint RD_SelectedMip(); // hlsl or glsl

-This variable will be filled out with the selected mip level in the UI.
+This will return the selected mip level in the UI.

 Selected Slice/Face
 ~~~~~~~~~~~~~~~~~~~